 Llanelian Community Centre, Llanelian

-This village south of Colwyn Bay is a regular meeting place for the North Wales Astronomy Society, which holds regular observing nights at 7.30pm on the second Tuesday in each month.
+This village south of Colwyn Bay is a regular meeting place for the North Wales Astronomy Society They hold regular observing nights and lectures at the Llanelian Community Centre.

 The Clwydian Range and Dee Valley AONB is an excellent location for stargazing, with some of the darkest skies found above Caer Drewyn, an iron age fort sat on top of a hill overlooking the stunning valley of the Afon Dyfrdwy.